patricia-pan/patricia-pan/README.md

 ### Hello, internet! 👋

+I have experience with product management and design thanks to my 3 years of tech and management consulting at Accenture.
+Prior to that, I double majored in Chemical and Biomedical Engineering at Carnegie Mellon University.

 Check out my articles on...
 - [Intro to Github](https://trishapan.medium.com/intro-to-github-101-what-is-github-384b598c69a9#c43e-7af934d2004e)
 - [How to Host a Personal Site](https://trishapan.medium.com/how-to-host-a-personal-site-github-pages-dce9b10316c1)
 - [How to Pass in Props Within a React Redirect](https://trishapan.medium.com/react-router-dom-how-to-pass-in-props-within-a-redirect-d414a46bcd60)

-I have experience with product management and design thanks to my 3 years of tech and management consulting.

 My hobbies include...
 - 🎭 Doing improv